alanaunfried/GitHubInR_2021/README.md

 # Git and GitHub in R/RStudio

+This is my copy of the workshop materials!

 This short workshop (and repo) provide information on the following things:

 * An introduction to Git and GitHub